One Hundred Sixty Five

 ‘And the place is slowly being eaten by the ocean.
 One day the oldsters will be wading through ankle deep water to catch the early bird dinner specials, the alligators will cull the population of slow movers.’

-‘In other news, China’s birth rates are shrinking, so are Japan’s, which is practically at a standstill.’
+‘In other news, China’s birth rate is shrinking, so is Japan’s, which is practically at a standstill.’

 ‘Who wants to have a kid in China?
 The Communists need to make up their minds, they made a one child rule, now they want people to make more babies.
 I think people found out one child is simpler and no child is simplest.
 Plus, they have citizens under constant surveillance and the government will move whole swaths of them on some central planning whim, who wants kids with that level of uncertainty?